 Make a list of your family’s favorite dishes.
 Involve other people in the family to help with preparation, especially with the meals they particularly enjoy.

-Record your meal plan ideas (on paper, on your computer or on your smart phone).
+Record your meal plan ideas.
 Using the meal plan, create your shopping list and stick to it.
 Don’t forget to plan for snacks on your meal plan too.

 Look at the activities planned for the week.
 What nights will require a quick meal?
 For those busier days of the week, plan for meals that don’t take too much time to prepare and cook.
 Focus on the main dish and serve a salad or vegetable that can be made ahead.
 Pre-washed and cut salads or pre-chopped vegetables are great shortcuts available in most grocery stores.